endail/hx711-pico-c/README.md

 ![resources/hx711_serialout.gif](resources/hx711_serialout.gif)

-The .gif above illustrates the current example code obtaining data from a HX711 operating at 80Hz.
+The .gif above illustrates the current example code obtaining data from a HX711 operating at 80 samples per second.
+Each line shows the weight calculated from the median of 3 samples.
+I applied pressure to the load cell to show the change in weight.